ApprehensiveKnee/A_Finite_Element_project/README.md

 $$f(x)=(20π2 +1)sin(2πx)sin(4πy)$$
 The exact solution to this problem is
 $$u_{ex}(x, y) = sin(2\pi x) sin(4\pi y)$$

->> insert more test cases
 <br/>

 ## The parallel code
 ---
-The parallelisation was carried out using OpenMP: two main approaches where considered when parallelising the code, both of them centered around the assembly phase of global system matrix.
+The parallelisation was carried out using OpenMP: three main approaches where considered when parallelising the code, all of them centered around the assembly phase of global system matrix.

 - The first approach is based on the use of **OpenMP locks**: when the single threads compute a subset of the local matrixes, it may appen that two or more of them were to write on the same entry of the matrix.
 To avoid data races, locks where used.
 Idealy it would be better to have a single lock for each coefficinet of the matrix, but doing so would result in terrible performances due to the use of lock's overheads.
 To mitigate such phenomena, the idea would be to define a resticted number of locks: specifically, we define a set of lock to partition the global matrix into sub-matrixes.
 Each time a thread accesses an element of one of these blocks, it acquires the lock for the specifc sub-matrix and then returns it when it has finished updating the coefficient.